hm-jefferso/DataScience_Jefferson/README.md

 # DataScience_Jefferson
-a selection of Data Science Project
+a small selection of Data Science Projects